The Queensland Government reports its research and development (R&D) expenditure annually. Publishing this information is important because it:

 For the purpose of this report, and in line with the guidelines provided by The Organisation for Economic Cooperation and Development (OECD), the definition of R&D used by the Queensland Government is:

-‘…creative work undertaken on a systematic basis in order to increase the stock of knowledge, including knowledge of man, culture and society, and the use of this stock of knowledge to devise new applications’ (Frascati Manual, 2015).
+‘…creative and systematic work undertaken in order to increase the stock of knowledge – including knowledge of humankind, culture and society – and to devise new applications of available knowledge’ (Frascati Manual, 2015).

 To fall under this definition, and therefore being eligible as R&D, an activity must be:

 Some examples of R&D activities include (and are not limited to):